exercism/dart/docs/ABOUT.md

  - It is simple, object-oriented, and familiar.
    * The language derives its syntax from Java and JavaScript; as well as Smalltalk.
  - It provides tools out of the box to help development efforts.
+ - It has strong support via many standard libraries.
  - It is architecture-neutral and portable.
  - It executes with high performance for practical applications and not just benchmarks.